Celadian/PZ_SHOP_RECIPE_GENERATOR/README.md

 # PZ_SHOP_RECIPE_GENERATOR
-Turns a list of lines comma separated into recipes.
+Simply edit the text file with a comma separated list to represent a recipe.
+Each line is a new recipe

+(Buy/Sell), (Display name), (Result Name), (Cost) (Time to craft)